kyverno/website/content/en/blog/general/why-chainsaw-is-unique/index.md

 This time we are not providing a resource name.

-Chainsaw will lookup all Deployments with the `k8s-app: kube-dns` label in the `kube-system` namespace.
+Chainsaw will look up all Deployments with the `k8s-app: kube-dns` label in the `kube-system` namespace.
 The assertion will be considered valid if **at least one** Deployment matches with the (partial) resource definition contained in the assertion, if none matches the assertion will be considered failed.

 Apart from the resource lookup process being a little bit more interesting, this kind of assertion is essentially the same as the previous one.
-It's basically taking a decision by comparing an actual and expected resource.
+Chainsaw is basically taking a decision by comparing an actual and expected resource.

 ### A word on timeout